Marrakesh: Road

 The main road network within and around Marrakesh is well paved.
-The major highway connecting Marrakesh with Casablanca to the south is A7, a toll expressway, 210 km in length.
+The major highway connecting Marrakesh with Casablanca to the north is the A7, a toll expressway, 210 km in length.
 The road from Marrakesh to Settat, a 146 km stretch, was inaugurated by King Mohammed VI in April 2007, completing the 558 km highway to Tangiers.
 Highway A7 connects also Marrakesh to Agadir, 233 km to the south-west.